iluwatar/java-design-patterns/special-case/README.md

 > Consider a toll booth system on a highway.
 Normally, vehicles pass through the booth, and the system charges a toll based on the vehicle type.
 However, there are special cases: emergency vehicles like ambulances and fire trucks, which should not be charged.
 >
-> In this scenario, the "Special Case" design pattern can be applied by creating a class for the toll booth system that handles regular vehicles and another for emergency vehicles.
+> For instance, in a toll management system, the Special Case pattern facilitates separate handling for emergency vehicles, ensuring a streamlined toll process without additional checks.
 The emergency vehicle class would override the toll calculation method to ensure no charge is applied, encapsulating this special behavior without cluttering the main toll calculation logic with conditional checks.
 This keeps the codebase clean and ensures the special case is handled consistently.

 In plain words